-Petrol, Diesel Prices Announced Today; See Fuel Rates in Delhi, Mumbai, Other Cities
+Petrol, Diesel Prices Announced Today; See Fuel Rates In Delhi, Mumbai, Other Cities

+Petrol, Diesel Price Today: The fuel prices remain to be one of the major concerns for the people as any fluctuation in it has a cascading effect on other commodities.
+While there is no respite from the high cost of fuel, petrol and diesel prices across India have largely been the same.

-Petrol and Diesel prices in the country remain steady for over a month on Friday, June 24.
-Oil Marketing Companies (OMCs) have kept the retail price of fuel steady since May 21 when the Union Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol by Rs 8 per litre, and on diesel by R s6 per litre.
+The petrol and diesel prices have remained steady since May 21 when Finance Minister Nirmala Sitharaman announced a reduction in the Excise Duty of the fuel.
+The duty was slashed by Rs 8 per litre for petrol, while it was decreased by Rs 6 per litre for diesel.

-On Friday, the petrol consumers in Delhi will have to pay Rs 96.72 a litre as compared to Rs 105.41 per litre, earlier; while the diesel consumers in the national capital will be paying Rs 89.62 a litre as against Rs 96.67 per litre earlier.
-Petrol customers in Mumbai will be paying Rs 111.35 per litre, while diesel customers in the financial capital will be paying Rs 97.28 per litre.
-In Kolkata, petrol price this Friday is at Rs 106.03 per litre, while diesel price in the capital city of West Bengal on Friday is Rs 92.7 per litre.
-Retail price of one litre of petrol in Chennai is Rs 102.63, while the retail price of one litre of diesel is Rs 94.24.

-Petrol and diesel prices in the country are revised by public sector OMCs like Indian Oil Corporation Ltd (IOCL), Hindustan Petroleum Corporation Ltd (HPCL), and Bharat Petroleum Corporation Ltd (BPCL).
-Any changes made in the prices of petrol and diesel are implemented with effect from 6AM daily.
-The revision of fuel price depends on several factors including foreign exchange rates, international crude oil prices, among others.
-Price of petrol and diesel is also different across the states, due to local factors like state taxes, VAT (Value Added Tax), freight charges, among others.
+Currently, the petrol prices for major cities like Delhi, Mumbai, Kolkata, and Chennai are hovering near Rs 100 per litre.
+The diesel prices, meanwhile, are somewhat close and range between Rs 90 to Rs 97 per litre for these cities.

+On June 28, the price of a litre of petrol in New Delhi stands at Rs 96.72 while a litre of diesel in the city is priced at Rs 89.62.
+In Mumbai, a litre of petrol and diesel is retailing at Rs 111.35 and Rs 97.28, respectively.
+Consumers will have to shell out Rs 106.03 per litre for petrol in Kolkata where the diesel costs Rs 92.76 per litre.
+In Chennai, the rates for petrol and diesel are Rs 102.63 and Rs 94.24 per litre, respectively.

 Delhi